lastpunk9999/noun-scout-contract/docs/NounSeek.md

 ```
 minimum reimbursement for matching
 ##### Details
-> The default attempts to cover 10 donee matches each sent the default minimimum value (150_000 gas at 20 Gwei/gas) Owner can update
+> The default attempts to cover 10 recipient matches each sent the default minimimum value (150_000 gas at 20 Gwei/gas) Owner can update

 #### Returns
 | Name | Type | Description |